pluginsandsnippets/widget-for-zendesk-chat-via-api/readme.txt

 = Why do you need this Plugin? =

 One common problem is that the standard Zendesk Chat plugin adds time required to load the widget at the end of each page load.
 Based on our page load measurements using GTmetrix, loading the Zendesk Chat Widget via the standard Zendesk Plugin adds 103- 691 ms to the time required for loading of a website.
-Of course the time varies from website to website but the point is, loading Zendesk Chat Widget the standard way, consumes unnecessary time you don’t have.
+Of course the time varies from website to website but the point is, loading Zendesk Chat Widget the standard way, consumes unnecessary time you don't have.
 This can lead to quite poor page load metrics which can affect your SEO scores.

 = How does it work? =

 The Plugin Widget for Zendesk Chat via API uses the API offered by Zendesk to call the chat widget from the background.
 The plugin then uses a setting to add a chosen time delay when the Chat Widget will be loaded.

 This allows that the initial loading of the website can happen without the Zendesk Chat plugin giving a chance to block page load.
 The Chat plugin is simply loaded separately by waiting first until the initial page has been fully loaded (in GT Metrix Time to Interactive), then loading the Zendesk Chat Widget in a second step via API (e.g. 10 seconds later).
 Problem solved!
 No more blocking of page load by Zendesk.
-Now suddenly, your SEO Metrics start to look much better
+Now suddenly, your SEO Metrics start to look much better!

 = API and Time Delay – Simple and Quick to Setup =